About Binah

 What is Binah in Kabbalah?

 Binah (בִּנָה) means "Understanding" and is the 3rd sefirah on the Tree of Life, located on the Left/Severity pillar.
-Binah is the great mother of form.
-Where Chokhmah provides the flash of creative content, Binah receives that flash and gestates it into something with structure, boundary, and intelligibility.
+Form.
+The flash arrives whole, but a flash cannot be lived inside until it has been built into something with edges.

 What happens when Binah is out of balance?

-When Binah is in excess: When Binah dominates without Chokhmah's renewing input, the person becomes rigid, overanalytical, and excessively critical.
-Every idea is subjected to such thorough scrutiny that nothing survives intact.
-When deficient: When Binah is deficient, ideas remain vague and unformed.
+When Binah is in excess: When Binah dominates without Chokhmah's renewing input, the personality becomes rigid, overanalytical, and excessively critical.
+Every idea is subjected to scrutiny so thorough that nothing survives intact.
+When deficient: When Binah is deficient, ideas stay vague and unformed.
 The person may have flashes of brilliance but cannot articulate or develop them.

 How do you meditate on Binah?

 Bring awareness to the left side of the head and the heart.
-Visualize a vast, dark sea -- not threatening but infinitely deep, pregnant with possibility.
+Visualize a vast, dark sea — not threatening but infinitely deep, pregnant with possibility.
 Take a single idea, question, or experience and offer it to this sea.
 Watch as the waters receive it and begin to turn it, examining it from every angle, dissolving its surface to reveal its inner structure.
-Do not force understanding -- let it gestate.
-The practice is to cultivate the receptive patience of the womb, trusting that comprehension will emerge in its own time.
-Binah meditation is best practiced on Shabbat or at twilight.
+Do not force understanding — let it gestate.
+The work is to cultivate the receptive patience of the womb, trusting that comprehension will emerge in its own time.
+Binah meditation is best practiced on Shabbat or at twilight, when the day's analytical engine has begun to slow and the deeper currents can be felt.

 What chakra corresponds to Binah?

-Ajna (Third Eye Chakra) in its analytical aspect -- where Chokhmah parallels Ajna's intuitive function, Binah parallels its capacity for discriminating insight and structured understanding
+Ajna (Third Eye Chakra) in its analytical aspect — where Chokhmah parallels Ajna's intuitive function, Binah parallels its capacity for discriminating insight and structured understanding.
+In the body, Binah's signature is a steady inward focus across the forehead, the slow inward turning of attention as it walks around what it is examining.

 What paths connect to Binah on the Tree of Life?

-Path 2 from Keter (Bet -- the house or container that receives the divine will), Path 4 from Chokhmah (Dalet -- the door between inspiration and understanding), Path 7 to Gevurah (Zayin -- the sword of discrimination), Path 8 to Tiferet (Chet -- the fence that creates sacred space).
+Path 12 from Keter (Bet — the house or container that receives the divine will).
+Path 14 from Chokhmah (Dalet — the door between inspiration and understanding).
+Path 17 to Gevurah (Zayin — the sword of discrimination).
+Path 18 to Tiferet (Chet — the fence that creates sacred space).